chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, keeping the precepts cleanly for hundreds of kalpas in the Land of Ultimate Bliss is the same as keeping the precepts cleanly for one day in the human world.

-Especially after the Dharma is destroyed, the merit of practice is greater, and the blessings grow Dharmaster.
+Especially when the Dharma has been destroyed, the merit of practice is greater, and the blessings grow faster.
 Unfortunately, not many people actually practice.

 (6) Compared with being born in the Land of Ultimate Bliss, the time spent cultivating compassion and bodhicitta in a person who is full of leisure is short, and the blessings are great in the Land of Ultimate Bliss.

-Because there is no suffering, cultivating compassion and compassion for hundreds of kalpas is comparable to that of cultivating compassion in the Saha world in an instant.
+Because there is no suffering, cultivating kindness and compassion for hundreds of kalpas is comparable to that of cultivating compassion in the Saha world in an instant.
 The merits are the same.

-Similarly, the sentient beings in the Land of Ultimate Bliss themselves do not know what suffering is, let alone feel the suffering of other sentient beings and initiate the bodhicitta that saves all sentient beings from suffering and attains happiness.
-Bodhicitta is very difficult to initiate.
+Similarly, the sentient beings in the Land of Ultimate Bliss themselves do not know what suffering is, let alone feel the suffering of other sentient beings and cannot generate the bodhicitta that saves all sentient beings from suffering and attains happiness.
+Bodhicitta is very difficult to generate.

-3. Conditions for Obtaining the Leisurely Human Body To obtain the Leisurely Human Body, three conditions must be met:
+3. Conditions for Obtaining the Precious Human Body

+To obtain the Precious Human Body, three conditions must be met:

 190

-(1) Purity of the precepts The reason for obtaining a leisurely human body is the purification of the ten good precepts.
+(1) Purity of the precepts

+The reason for obtaining a precious human body is the purification of the ten virtues.

 Even if one obtains an ordinary human body, among the ten virtues, at least one of the precepts must be pure.

-It is very, very difficult to achieve the ten virtues of precepts.
+It is very, very difficult to achieve the ten virtues.

-Don't kill, don't steal, don't commit adultery, don't tell lies, don't tell right and wrong, don't speak slander, don't swear, don't greed, don't hate, don't cling to wrong views, these are called the ten good precepts.
+Don't kill, don't steal, don't commit adultery, don't tell lies, don't use divisive speech, don't speak harshly, don't gossip pointlessly, don't be greedy, don't hate, don't cling to wrong views.
+These are known as the ten virtues.

-Only the first commandment, "Don't kill," is very difficult to do.
+Taking only the first commandment, "Don't kill," is very difficult to do.

-The ten good precepts must be completely purified, so that in the next life one can obtain a human body of leisure and perfection.
-From this alone, one can see how difficult it is to obtain a human body of leisure and perfection.
+The ten virtues must be completely pure, so that in the next life one can obtain a precious human body of freedom and endowments.
+From this alone, one can see how difficult it is to obtain a precious human body of freedom and endowments.

-(2) In order to attain the perfect human body by practicing generosity and other six degrees, in addition to the purity of the precepts, one must also practice the six paramitas.
+(2) In order to attain the precious human body of freedom and endowments by practicing generosity and other six degrees, in addition to the purity of the virtues, one must also practice the six perfections.

 The Six Paramitas are also known as the Six Degrees.
 If you do not cultivate the Six Degrees, you will only obtain an ordinary human body.
-Only by practicing the Six Degrees can you obtain a Leisurely Human Body that is capable, suitable for practice, and possesses various good conditions.
+Only by practicing the Six Degrees can you obtain a precious human body that is capable, suitable for practice, and possesses various endowmments.

-Even if you can't cultivate all the six degrees, you must at least cultivate generosity, patience, meditation, and prajna among the six degrees.
+Even if you can't cultivate all the six perfections, you must at least cultivate generosity, patience, meditation, and pwisdomrajna among the six degrees.

 Giving includes Dharma Giving, Wealth Giving, and Fearless Giving.

 It is necessary to cultivate these three kinds of generosity.
 If you don’t cultivate generosity, you will not have the blessings of a happy and full human body.

 191

 You also need to cultivate forbearance.
-If you don’t cultivate forbearance, even if you get a man of time, your appearance will be uglier.
+If you don’t cultivate forbearance, even if you get a precious human body, your appearance will be ugly.

-If you don't practice meditation, even if you get a human body, your mind will not be easy to settle down.
+If you don't practice meditation, even if you get a precious human body, your mind will not be easy to settle.

-If you don't practice Prajna Paramita, you will get lower human wisdom power.
+If you don't practice Prajna Paramita, you will have lower human intelligence.

 If the appearance is not upright, the appearance is not solemn, and sentient beings will not be happy when they see it, and there will be a little obstacle in saving sentient beings.

 Unsettled mind and lack of wisdom are all obstacles to practice.

-(3) To make good vows To make good vows is to make pure vows, such as vows: "I wish to obtain a human body that is full of leisure and life, and a human body that promotes the Dharma and benefits life."
+(3) To make good vows

+To make good vows is to make pure vows, such as vows: "I wish to obtain a precious human body that is full of freedoms and endowments, and a human body that promotes the Dharma and benefits life."

-Only by making such a wish can one obtain a man of leisure.
+Only by making such a wish can one obtain a precious human body.

 This kind of special vow is also very difficult to initiate, because sentient beings are in samsara, their minds are always dominated by ignorance, it is difficult to purify, and it is even more difficult to generate this kind of vow.

-4. The rare nature of human beings full of leisure The Buddha said that the living beings in the evil way are like the dirt on the earth, and the beings in the good way are like the dust on the fingernails.
+4. The rare nature of human beings with a precious human body

+The Buddha said that demons are like the dirt on the earth, and virtuous beings are like dust on the fingernails.

 Among the six realms, the hell realm has the largest number of sentient beings, hundreds of times more than other realms.

-There are also many sentient beings in the animal realm and the hungry ghost realm, and the human beings in the heavenly realm are the fewest in number.
+There are also many sentient beings in the animal realm and in the hungry ghost realm, and the human beings in the heavenly realm are the fewest in number.

 192

-There are few sentient beings in the good way because it is difficult for sentient beings to do good deeds and keep good precepts.
+There are few virtuous sentient beings because it is difficult for sentient beings to do good deeds and keep good precepts.

-There are many sentient beings in the evil realm because it is easy to do evil, so most sentient beings fall into the evil realm in later life.
+There are many sentient beings in the evil realm because it is easy to do evil, so most sentient beings fall into the evil realm in later lives.

 The Buddhist scriptures also say: